UCL-MSC-RAI-COMP0240/UCL-MSC-RAI-COMP0240.github.io/docs/1d_aerostack2.md

 **Goal:** Ensure you have the Aerostack2 source code locally.

-- Create or use an existing ROS 2 workspace
+- Create or use an existing ROS2 workspace
 - Clone the Aerostack2 repository into the `src` directory
 - Install dependencies and build the workspace following the provided instructions